 What are the PediaSure© Side effects?

-As mothers it is our job to provide our kids with the best nutrition possible, and now you know that PediaSure© drink is a step in the wrong direction.
-Sugar, GMO oils and fillers, highly processed protein and fake flavouring are far from beneficial nutrients and should be totally avoided.
+As mothers, it is our job to provide our kids with the best nutrition possible, and now you know that PediaSure© drink is a step in the wrong direction.
+Sugar, GMO oils and fillers, highly processed protein and fake flavoring are far from beneficial nutrients and should be totally avoided.

 Are there healthier alternatives to Pediasure© on the market?

-Believe me I know how busy you are, and how easy it is to pop a bottle and feed your child with something they actually like.
-I’ve spend hours researching for better quality meal replacement shakes and high calorie boosters for children and honest to God could not find something I feel truly good about recommending to you (other than a few products which are sold through network marketing distributors which are way too expensive in my opinion).
+Believe me, I know how busy you are, and how easy it is to pop a bottle and feed your child with something they actually like.
+I’ve spent hours researching for better quality meal replacement shakes and high-calorie boosters for children and honest to God could not find something I feel truly good about recommending to you (other than a few products which are sold through network marketing distributors which are way too expensive in my opinion).